-In 2005 Kara, a member of the club from the old days, breathed new life into the club.
-Kara started her career after studying law at the public prosecutor’s office.
-She focused on patent law, left the public prosecutor’s office after 5 years and became in-house counsel for patent prosecution at Daimler.
-Only now did Kara understand how far the association had come with its ideas 10 years earlier.
-In the automotive industry, ideas and inventions were acclaimed that the association had already had many years before.
+In 2005 Kara, a club member from the old days, revitalized the club.
+Kara had started her career after studying law at the public prosecutor’s office.
+She had focused on patent law, left the public prosecutor’s office after 5 years and had become in-house counsel for patent prosecution at Daimler.
+Only now did Kara understand how far the association had come with his ideas 10 years earlier.
+She realized that the automotive industry celebrated ideas and inventions that the association had already had many years before.

 Recruitment of the basic crew

-After Kara decided to wake the club from its deep sleep, Kara first called Nilay.
-Nilay, also a committed member of the association at the end of the 1980s, worked for the Boston Consulting Group as a strategy consultant M&A after studying economics.
-Kara convinced Nilay – the two met for the first time in many years at Frankfurt Airport to plan the next steps.
+After Kara’s decision to bring the club out of its deep sleep, Kara first called Nilay.
+Nilay, also a committed member of the association in the late 1980s, worked as a strategy consultant for M&A at the Boston Consulting Group after having studied economics.
+Kara convinced Nilay – the two met for the first time in many years at Frankfurt Airport for the planning of further steps.

-„IT is not everything, but without IT everything is nothing“ – this awareness was the reason for the call to Thomas Kull (also called „Krulli“), who headed a software development department at IBM after his studies in computer science and his doctorate.
-Thomas was quickly enthusiastic about the idea and from now on was involved.
+„IT is not everything, but without IT all is nothing“ – this statement was the reason for the call to Thomas Kull (a.k.a „Krulli“) who after his studies in computer science and his doctorate had been in charge of a software development department at IBM.
+Thomas quickly became enthusiastic about the idea and was part of the team from there on.

-Last but not least, a natural scientist should be on board, who should have the big picture in mind and also design and build the prototypes, consisting of hardware and software.
+Last but not least, there was also a natural scientist on board who was supposed to have the big picture in mind and who was also meant to be designing and building prototypes comprising both hardware as well as software.

-Shortly after 20 o’clock the telephone rang at Rüdiger.
-As a quantum physicist and specialist for artificial intelligence, he was already researching McCulloch-Pitts cells and later Hopfield networks as a pupil and student.
-When the phone rang, he just left the KNCS Institute of the MIT.
+One day, shortly after 8 pm Rüdiger’s phone rang.
+As a quantum physicist and specialist for artificial intelligence, he had already been researching McCulloch-Pitts cells and later Hopfield networks as a pupil and student.
+When the phone rang, he was just about to leave the KNCS Institute of the MIT.

-Rüdiger was not taken with the idea.
-He was of the opinion that the most important competence would not lie in the development of the ideas or a prototype, but in identifying the right time for a certain idea – he denied this competence throughout Germany in the field of digitisation.
+Rüdiger was not much impressed by the idea.
+He was of the opinion that the most important competence would not lie in the development of the ideas or a prototype, but in identifying the right time for a certain idea – he simply denied Germany the possibility of any kind of competence in the field of digitisation.

-He also drew attention to the increasing importance of digital marketing; „Technological progress may have been crucial in the 1980s, but today companies that make it possible for as many people as possible to learn about progress and gain access to it – and that requires a lot of capital“.
+He also drew attention to the increasing importance of digital marketing; „Technological progress may have been decisive in the 1980s, but today the winning companies are the ones that make it possible for as many people as possible to learn about progress and gain access to it – and that requires a huge amount of funds“.

 In the further process many „sleeping“ club members and former members were reactivated.
 By 2010 the number of members had risen to over 2,500, of whom about 500 were active colleagues (more than 10 hours/week).
 Thus, more than 20,000 hours per month of volunteer personnel resources were available.
-The association carried out F&E and research assignments for municipalities, cities and industry in the conurbation of the central Neckar.
+The association handled F&E and research assignments for municipalities, cities and industry in the conurbation of the middle Neckar.

 All income was invested in the equipment of the association (laboratory equipment, IT, licenses, etc.) as well as in the tutoring and school projects.
-The association also donated large amounts to educational institutes and other non-profit organizations.
+The association also donated large sums to educational institutes and other non-profit organisations.

 In addition to the Fraunhofer Institute, the association developed into an important regional institution for the economy.

-The year 2010 was not only negative because the political Agenda 2010 pushed through by the „social“ SPD proved that citizens have to pay for a welfare state but are not allowed to make use of it.
+The year 2010 was not only negative because the Agenda 2010 pushed through by the „social“ SPD had proven that citizens had to pay for a welfare state but were not allowed to make use of it.

 In 2010, the postman brought the association a service of process from the court.
-The tax authorities complained that the purpose of the association had not been achieved and that millions of euros in tax arrears had been paid.
+The tax authorities complained that the purpose of the association had not been achieved and that millions of euros in back taxes were to be paid.

-The association found itself unfairly deplored, rejected the settlement offer of the tax authorities and sought a legal process.
+The association regarded itself as unjustly sued, rejected the settlement offer of the tax authorities and sought a legal process.

-In 2011, a verdict was reached in the final instance.
-The court awarded justice to the tax authorities in the first point, misconduct of the association’s purpose, and ordered the closure of the association.
-The association was acquitted of the second point, tax evasion in the millions.
+In 2011, a final judgment was reached.
+The court ruled against the tax authorities on the first point, failure to comply with the purpose of the association, and ordered the closure of the association.
+The association was however acquitted of the second point: tax evasion in the millions.

-The lawyers had advised against the establishment of a non-profit organization, regardless of the type of company.
-The danger of being involved in a similar case again would be too high.
+After the judgement it was discussed for a lengthy time whether a new association with new statutes should be founded or eventually also an association for charitable purposes (gGmbH).
+Solicitors had advised against the foundation of a non-profit organisation, regardless of the type of company.
+The risk of becoming involved in a similar case again would have been too high.

-The basic crew, consisting of Kara, Nilay, Thomas and Rüdiger, agreed to found a classic company.
+The basis crew, consisting of Kara, Nilay, Thomas and Rüdiger, agreed on the establishment of a classical enterprise.

-But it was unclear which of the association’s former corporate customers would also be open to an economic organization.
-Would the companies go along with this change?
-What income can be expected and how can expenses be kept low?
+But it was unclear which of the association’s former corporate customers would be open to an economic organization.
+Would the companies be willing to go along with this change?
+What income was to be expected and how were expenses to remain low?

-Which mantra should the new company have and which company name suits the mantra still to be defined?
+Which mantra should the new company have and which company name suited the mantra still to be defined?

-Which type of company offers the highest financial flexibility with calculable liability at the same time?
+Which type of company offered the highest financial flexibility with calculable liability at the same time?

 mission and mantra

-The new company should not significantly change its portfolio compared to the former association.
-The companies that had commissioned the association’s services should therefore be easier to re-acquire.
+The new company should not substantially change its portfolio compared to the former association.
+It should be easier to re-acquire the companies that had commissioned the association’s services.

-Nevertheless, the new company, with its lower personnel resource strength, was not able to map all of the association’s services.
+Nevertheless, the new company, with its lower personnel resources, was not able to provide all of the association’s services.

-Therefore, on the one hand, it was determined which products and services the companies had most frequently ordered from the association.
+Therefore, on the one hand, it was clarified which products and services the companies had most frequently ordered from the association.

-Secondly, it was determined where the markets were likely to develop in the future.
+On the other hand, it was determined where the markets would probably develop in the future.